joeclark-phd/random-text-generators/README.md

 - It develops models of multiple "orders", that is, of multiple lengths of character sequences.
 If the generator encounters a new sequence of three characters like "jav", it will first check if it has trained a model on that sequence.
 If not, it will fall back to check if it has a model for "av", failing that, it will certainly have a model for what comes after "v".
 I call this a 3rd-order model and it is the default.

 - A Bayesian prior probability is added to every character in the alphabet in every model, so some truly random character sequences not seen in the training data are possible.
 The alphabet is inferred from the training data, so any UTF-8 characters should be possible.
-Increase the default "prior" to increase the randomness.
+The default prior is a relative probability of 0.005.
+Truly random output becomes more likely with a larger alphabet and with fewer trained character sequences, so you may want to play with this parameter: increase it to increase the randomness, or decrease it to make the output more like the training data.

 MarkovTextGenerator ignores case, converting your input text and filters to lowercase and returning lowercase strings.